techidaily/site-win11-tips/source/_posts/web-accessibility-in-the-absence-of-built-in-browser.md

 ### Download a Browser Using Chocolatey

- Chocolatey is a third-party package manager that functions similarly to Windows' winget and[Ubuntu's APT](https://www.makeuseof.com/tag/beginners-guide-installing-software-ubuntu-apt/) .
+ Chocolatey is a third-party package manager that functions similarly to Windows' winget and [Ubuntu's APT](https://www.makeuseof.com/tag/beginners-guide-installing-software-ubuntu-apt/) .
 It's a tool that helps install and uninstall apps using PowerShell or Command Prompt.

  However, Chocolatey doesn't come preinstalled with Windows.
 You'll need to first allow the running of executable scripts and then install Chocolatey using PowerShell.

  Of course, using Winget makes more sense since it's already installed on all the latest versions of WIndows.
-But if you want a third-party manager for better control or a larger repository, you might choose[Chocolatey over Winget](https://www.makeuseof.com/chocolatey-vs-windows-package-manager/) .
+But if you want a third-party manager for better control or a larger repository, you might choose [Chocolatey over Winget](https://www.makeuseof.com/chocolatey-vs-windows-package-manager/) .

  To get started, search for PowerShell in the Start Menu and launch it as an administrator.
 Execute the following command to allow executable scripts: